-Looking back I can see how I’ve lived pretty much these past 50+ years in a dissociative state.
-It’s amazing really how the body and brain work so that I was able to grow up and travel and later raise a family all while being disconnected to my feelings and deepest awareness of self.
-This means that I’ve merely existed and not really lived, not how I really wanted to if the abuse never happened.
+Looking back, I am beginning to think I’ve lived pretty much the past 50+ years in various forms of dissociation.
+It’s amazing really, how the body and brain work so that I was able to grow up and accomplish all that I did while often being disconnected to my feelings and without a deep awareness of self.
+This means that I’ve merely existed, lived mostly in survival mode and not really thrived – all due to childhood experiences.
 And…. that no longer matters, really.
-What matters is today and how I can live life authentically now, being in the present and being able to enjoy life’s precious moments without being disconnected, while worrying about the future or living in the past.
+What matters is today and how I can live life authentically now, being in the present and being able to enjoy life’s precious moments without being disconnected, worrying about the future or living in the past.

 Lisa B Hilton, CTRC, of Hilton Coaching & Consulting, is a Certified Trauma Recovery Coach and supports adult survivors of childhood traumas and neglect.
 Her focus is walking with the client in their healing journey supporting the transformation of travesty into triumph.